The city lies on the hills overlooking the plain since Roman times. Sheltered by the imposing Venetian wall, enclosing a thousand and one treasures.

 “However, my birth was more secret, as I was born (sic) underground in Borgo Canale.
 You had to go down along a cellar staircase, where no light had ever entered.
 And I took flight, just like an owl…” reads a marble plaque located in Gaetano Donizetti Birthplace.

-The Moroni have always been fans of art, to the point of filling their building with the works eponymous painters, including Baschenis and Fra 'Galgario.
-And if you're still not sure there's also a beautiful garden!
+The Moroni have always been fans of art, to the point of filling their building with the works of the eponymous painter, not to mention Luini, Tallone, Previtali, Gianpietrino, Gozzi and Ronzon.
+And if you're still not sure about visiting, there's also a beautiful garden!